antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

-Implementing Seeding, Custom Conventions and Interceptors when moving an application from Entity Framework 6 to Entity Framework Core 1.0
+Implementing Seeding, Custom Conventions and Interceptors when Moving from EF 6 to EF Core 1.0
 ========================================================
 Introduction
 ------------